mitmath/1806/summaries.md

 [VMLS text](http://vmls-book.stanford.edu/vmls.pdf) |
 [VMLS Julia Companion](http://vmls-book.stanford.edu/vmls-julia-companion.pdf) |

+Under construction: right now copies from 2019.
+Will be updated today.

 You can change sections on [Stellar](https://learning-modules.mit.edu/class/index.html?uuid=/course/18/sp19/18.06#dashboard)  until full.
 Further questions please direct to Theresa Cummings (tcumming at mit dot .edu) We will not use Stellar for much this semester.